gica-gugui/whim/README.md

 - **Prepermission handler.** This handler displays and alert message to the user.

 - **LocationHandler.** This handler checks for the location permission status, asks for the location permission status and listens for a location changed event.
 When a new location event is triggered, the handler notifies the **Navigation coordinator** which will notify the Map View Controller to load the point of interests.

+3. Factories

+- **Coordinator factory.** Responsible for creating coordinators.

+- **Handler factory.** Responsible for creating handlers.

+- **Module factory.** Responsible for instantiating view controllers and for dependency injection.

+4. Router

+- **Router**.
+Handles the navigation.

+Libraries used:

+1. **Alamofire**.
+Used for performing requests.
+I preferred to use this library because I have used it in all the projects I developed.
+It is really helpfull, especially when having to deal with authentication.

+2. **RxSwift**.
+The API is constructed around Observables: each request is wrapped in an Observable, which is then passed towards the view client.
+The view client usually combines, flattens, maps the Observable, delaying the execution of the request, until subscribe is called.
+All the requests are performed on background work schedulers.

+3. **Kingfisher**.
+Used for downloading the images.
+Very straighforward and extensible.
+For example, even tough now SVGs are not correctly processed, a new image processor can be created using Kingfisher, which handles SVG images.
+Also, has out of the box image caching.